-Application Instructions Fill out all sections of the Awards Application form and attach a 300-500 word submission outlining how your community involvement and future plans fit with the vision, mission and mandate of the Northern Trust, which can be found at www. nditrust.ca.
+Application Instructions Fill out all sections of the Awards Application form and attach a 300 word submission outlining your community involvement and future plans to establish a business or career in the north or central BC.
+Describe how this fits with the vision, mission and mandate of the Northern Development Trust, which can be found at www.northerndevelopment.bc.ca.